tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 https://localhost:8888
 ```

+#### Examples

+A perfect example of this method is used for Jupyter Lab/Notebook.
+For more details please refer to the following [Jupyter Example](https://github.com/ucr-hpcc/hpcc_slurm_examples).

 ### Licenses
 The cluster currently supports [Commercial Software](software_commercial).
 Since most of the licenses are campus wide there is no need to track individual jobs.
 One exception is the Intel Parallel Suite, which contains the Intel compilers.